 If you are not a part of a contract group, why not?

-How do you cope when key downstream markets contract, and how do you maximize your profit during these periods?
+How do you cope when key downstream industries contract?
+How do you maximize your profit during these periods?

-How is volatility mitigated?
+How is volatility in demand mitigated?
 Are you looking to expand or curtail operations accordingly?